auth0/rules/rules/google-multifactor.md

   var CLIENTS_WITH_MFA = ['REPLACE_WITH_YOUR_CLIENT_ID'];
   // run only for the specified clients if (CLIENTS_WITH_MFA.indexOf(context.clientID) !== -1) {
+    // uncomment the following if clause in case you want to request a second factor only from user's that have user_metadata.use_mfa === true
+    // if (user.user_metadata && user.user_metadata.use_mfa){
       context.multifactor = {
         provider: 'google-authenticator',
         // optional, the key to use for TOTP. by default one is generated for you
         // key: '{YOUR_KEY_HERE}'
         // optional, force Google Authenticator everytime this rule runs.
-Defaults to false.
-      // if accepted by users the cookie lasts for 30 days (this cannot be changed)
+Defaults to false. if accepted by users the cookie lasts for 30 days (this cannot be changed)
         // ignoreCookie: true,
       };
+    // }
   }

   callback(null, user);